timyitong/senti.imdb/README.md

 This is the project of Machine Learning Course.
-IMDB moview reviews sentiment analysis.
+IMDB movie reviews sentiment analysis.